 After my work at Forecast Magazine, I graduated from Purdue University with a Master of Science in Consumer Sciences and Retailing.
 I held a variety of sales positions before pursuing a career with IBM as a systems engineer and a marketing programs specialist.

 Meeting my husband and dreaming of new adventures took our family to the Philippines.
-Our oldest daughter was two years old, and her sister was born in the Philippines.
+Our oldest daughter was two years old at the time, and her sister was born in the Philippines.
 Our family fell in love with the country and the wonderful Filipino people.
 It was an unforgettable life experience.

 VOLUNTEER OF THE YEAR AWARD

-In 2017, the San Francisco North and East Bay region of the Society of Children’s Book Writers and Illustrators (SCBWI) presented me with the Outstanding Volunteer Award.
-As the manuscript coordinator for their Oktoberfest Conference, my job more than doubled in size from 60 manuscript submissions to over 120.
+In 2017, the Society of Children's Book Writers and Illustrators (SCBWI) San Francisco North and East Bay region presented me with the Outstanding Volunteer Award.
+As the manuscript coordinator for their Oktoberfest Conference, my five-year job more than doubled in size from 60 manuscript submissions to over 120.
 Because of this exponential growth, I streamlined the process of working with editors and agents to complete the critiques, and I’ve moved the process from paper to online.

-In 2018, I volunteered as website co-coordinator.
+From 2018-2021, I volunteered as website co-coordinator.
 My SCBWI region has grown considerably and now has over 40 annual events.
-My new position entails posting events and keeping the website up to date was an enjoyable but busy undertaking.
+Posting events and keeping the website up to date was an enjoyable but busy undertaking.

 TOP TEN FAVORITE THINGS